IbrahimIqra/Facebook_group_post_scrapper/README.md

    the source code to verify, which will be bundled with this.

+2) Download everything and keep them in the same folder.
-2) Run the 'fb_grp_scrapper.exe'.
+3) Run the 'fb_grp_scrapper.exe'.

-3) Input the required fields.
+4) Input the required fields.
 MAKE SURE THEY'RE CORRECT.

 **[Must enable "less secured app access" to use email]**

-4) Keep Running the Script in the background.
+5) Keep Running the Script in the background.

-5) If PC Restarted or Turned off, run it again after booting up the PC.
+6) If PC Restarted or Turned off, run it again after booting up the PC.

 ======================IMPORTANT======================

-6) If you want to run the script for the same group again, then no need to change anything just run the exe file.
+7) If you want to run the script for the same group again, then no need to change anything just run the exe file.

-7) If you want to reuse the script for a different group after running it once, then you have to delete everything in the 'fb_grp_post_ids.txt'.
+8) If you want to reuse the script for a different group after running it once, then you have to delete everything in the 'fb_grp_post_ids.txt'.
    Then run the exe file again.